BoneInscri/ics-pa/notes/PA_2.md

 The LW instruction loads a 32-bit value from memory into rd.

-**LH** loads a 16-bit value from memory, then **sign-extends** to 32-bits before storing in rd.
+**LH** loads a 16-bit value from memory， then **sign-extends** to 32-bits before storing in rd.

 **LHU** loads a 16-bit value from memory but then **zero extends** to 32-bits before storing in rd.

 LB and LBU are defined analogously for 8-bit values.
-The SW, SH, and SB instructions store 32-bit, 16-bit, and 8-bit values from the low bits of register rs2 to memory.
+The SW， SH， and SB instructions store 32-bit， 16-bit， and 8-bit values from the low bits of register rs2 to memory.

 ==SUBW指令==

 ```
-413a09bb          	subw	s3,s4,s3
+413a09bb          	subw	s3，s4，s3
 ```

 ![image-20231113184049591](PA_2.assets/image-20231113184049591.png)